 Orchid ID: orcid.org/0000-0001-7103-8637

 - College of Social Sciences and International Studies

 - Strategy and Security Institute

 My current research explores relations between human polities across the long term of human history, with a particular focus on how those relations shape and influence social actors, the international, and its structures.
 This stemmed from an interest in the role of warfare in socio-political change over the long term, and has expanded to consider the nature of the international at various points since the early Holocene.
-Linked to this is an interest in how history is used in International Relations (IR) scholarship, not least the very limited Euro- and Western-centric histories and the preoccupation with recent history evident in many of the discipline's canonical texts and coursebooks, and the constrians these place on effective theory-making.
-To this end, I draw on interdisicplinary scholarship and approaches to enrich IR's limited coverage of non-Western and deeper human pasts.
+Linked to this is an interest in how history is used in International Relations (IR) scholarship, not least the very limited Euro- and Western-centric histories and the preoccupation with recent history evident in many of the discipline's canonical texts and coursebooks, and the constraints these place on effective theory-making.
+To this end, I draw on interdisciplinary scholarship and approaches to enrich IR's limited coverage of non-Western and deeper human pasts.